 Size: Small pieces cook faster than large ones.
-To speed cooking, cut pieces smaller than two inches (5 cm), so microwaves can penetrate to the middle from all sides.
+To speed up the cooking process, cut pieces smaller than two inches (5 cm), so microwaves can penetrate to the middle from all sides.
 Pieces which are similar in size and shape cook more evenly.